seyramgabriel/brokencrystals/README.md

 Now the pipeline will trigger automatically once there is a push to the repository on branch "stable"

-# Create a GitHub pipeline for static scan on dockerhub
+# Create a GitHub pipeline for to build, tag, push and scan on dockerhub

 You can automate the build, tag, and push of images into dockerhub and use Docker Scout to scan the pushed images.
 This is done by a manual trigger of the .github/workflows/Cloudsec-wf file in this repository.